rttle/Bank-Churn-Kaggle-Challenge/README.md

 This repository holds an attempt to apply machine learning on customer data to predict whether or not they will continue being a bank customer, the data used is provided by Kaggle: https://www.kaggle.com/competitions/playground-series-s4e1/data.

 ## Overview
 The Kaggle challenge tasks competitors with preparing a provided dataset to train a model to predict a customer’s Exited status, whether they continue being a customer or not.
 The dataset is made up of a mix of categorical and numerical features, 13 features in total.
 This repository shows how this challenge was addressed as a binary classification problem, with data cleaning and feature engineering applied to the provided dataset in preparation for training multiple models to predict Exited status.
 The best model was then used to predict Exited status on the test dataset provided which has the same features minus the target variable.
-XGBoost was the best model based on metrics, particularly looking at F1 and AUC-ROC score due to the dataset being imbalanced.
+XGBoost was the best model based on metrics, particularly looking at AUC-ROC score due to the dataset being imbalanced.

 ## Summary of Workdone
 ### Data